 The issue with silicones is that they create a film around your hair that stops moisture from entering the hair cuticle.
 The film also attracts dirt and causes product to build up. so your hair will need to be washed out more frequently.
 However, since silicones are water resistant it means it will need to be washed with a strong shampoo to strip out the product.
 This cycle of a harsh wash and product build up will cause your hair to become dry and brittle since no actual moisture is making its way into the hair.

 What Is the Alternative to Silicones?

-While some silicones are less water resistant than others I would recommend turing to silicone free conditioners that are out there.
+While some silicones are less water resistant than others I would recommend turning to silicone free conditioners that are out there.
 These typically use oils instead of polymers to coat and moisturise the hair.
 Some products use silicone esters which are similar to your traditional silicone but cause less product build up.
 These are more necessary in heat protectants as oils can cause hair to burn.

 So hopefully this all makes a bit more sense to you now.
-Sulphates strip moisture from you hair and silicones don’t allow moisture into the hair instead they causes product build up.
+Sulphates strip moisture from your hair and silicones don’t allow moisture into the hair instead they cause product build up.
 Both aren’t great but I guess its all about moderation.
 Sometimes I pick up a sulphate shampoo in the bathroom and I use styling products that contain silicones, its not the end of the world.
 Just be mindful of what you use and how it can be impacting your hair.